 How to Become an Herbalist in 5 Steps

 Research what it takes to become an herbalist.
-Learn about the job duties, education requirements, job outlook, and salary information to find out if this is the career for you.
+Learn about the job duties, education requirements, job outlook, and salary to find out if this is the career for you.
 Schools offering Allied Health degrees can also be found in these popular choices.

 Career Information At a Glance